 Penile papules are a normal anatomic variant.
 They are not due to sexual activity or lack of hygiene.
 They are not infectious or contagious, unlike genital warts.
 They are not malignant or pre-malignant.

 The lesions are usually diagnosed by their clinical appearance so no specific tests are required.
 They can usually be readily distinguished from other lesions found on the penis, including viral warts, molluscum contagiosum and ectopic sebaceous glands (Fordyce spots).

-Pearly penile papule show a typical appearance under the dermatoscope.
+Pearly penile papule shows a typical appearance under the dermatoscope.

-Skin biopsy or pearly penile papules has characteristic microsopic features.
+A skin biopsy or pearly penile papules has characteristic microscopic features.
 There is a variable number of thin-walled dilated blood vessels in the dermis with a proliferation of fibroblast cells which may be star-shaped or have multiple nuclei.
 Concentric fibrosis may also be found around skin appendage structures.

 Patients should be reassured as to the nature of the lesions.
 Treatment is not necessary.
 If treatment is desired, carbon dioxide laser vaporisation or electrosurgery may destroy the lesions but they may be replaced by scarring.

 © 2019 DermNet New Zealand Trust.